sighthoundinc/ext-sh-edge-sdk/README.md

 You should then find this repository in the `/data` partition of the device.
 Follow release instructions to update this repository as new SDK releases become available.

-You can use the examples in this repository as a base for your own BAI custom application implementation.
+You can use the examples in this repository as a base for your own Sighthound custom application implementation.
 Please keep any of your working changes in the /data partition, as contents in the root filesystem  will be changed as the system is upgraded to support future SDK and OS releases.

 # Samples
-Each sample directory contains a README file with sample specific instructions and scripts which can be used to build and run example application containers on BAI hardware.
+Each sample directory contains a README file with sample specific instructions and scripts which can be used to build and run example application containers on SH hardware.

 ## Lens and Sensor Related Samples